 Citizen's Crime Watch: Keep your neighborhood safe

-"Citizen's Crime Watch is a terrific way for people to help keep their neighborhoods safe from crime," Sheriff Roth said.
+"Citizen's Crime Watch is a terrific way for people to help keep their neighborhoods safe from crime," Sheriff Ramsay said.
 "It isn't hard to set up a Crime Watch, and it only takes a little time and effort on the part of residents.
 Our current Crime Watch neighborhoods are a perfect example of how the program works.
 We consistently see lower crime in neighborhoods with active Crime Watch groups.
 Crime Watch neighborhoods are definitely safer because people are watching out for each other, and because our Crime Watch members are educated in how to keep themselves, their families and their neighborhoods safe."